10 Reasons To Visit Canberra Floriade Flower Festival (plus other secret gardens)

-We recently visited Floriade in Canberra for the first time, and it was indeed my first time to Australia’s capital city!
+We recently visited Canberra Floriade Flower Festival for the first time, and it was indeed my first time to Australia’s capital city!

 Read until the end as we let you in on some AWESOME HIDDEN GEMS YOU NEED TO VISIT on the way to Canberra as well, including Bowral Tulip Festival!